ruyuanzhang/VWMpatients/README.md

 ## History

+* 2020/10/21,
+  * RZ add to 2 rest during the exp
+  * RZ add 'esc' as the key to quit
+  * RZ update data analysis script
+* 2020/10/16, RZ fixed the Mac retin
 * 2020/10/12, RZ add multiple set size levels
 * 2019/12/05, RZ saved all non-target color in a trial
 * 2019/10/25 RZ add 4 seconds response constraint, otherwise the trial will be added at the end.